semartinez147/choppit/docs/README.md

 #### Basic Functions

-- Loading empty Ingredient and Step fields in the Editing Fragment for from-scratch recipes.
+- Support Recipes from scratch in the Editing Frgament.

 - Access Editing screen from a saved Recipe.

-- Add a search option to the Cookbook Fragment.
+- Search option to the Cookbook Fragment.

+- Receive shared url instead of copying/pasting.

 - Turn Unit selection on the Editing Screen into a drop-down displaying the Enum values.